Nmouss/Car-Counter/README.md

 - Mediapipe by google is mainly used for real time posing, hand posing etc. Mediapipes object detection uses CNNs however the difference is that instead of using a single unified CNN it uses multiple models.
 There are multiple stages; detection, tracking, and refinement.
 These stages all use their own individual CNNs which together use a higher GPU consumption as compared to YOLOv8's single CNN architecture.
 Simple rule more calculations i.e dot product or activation functions, the higher the consumption.
 I also found it harder to customize mediapipe as the code was not well documented and not easier to decipher.

+# NOTES
+This project is still under development.
+A few things that I want to accomplish.
+- Better optimization!
+In order for me to track the counting and speed I am actually using two videos (Im hiding one) which is using twice the processing power.
+I think my solution is multi-threading rather than having two objects.
+- I want to see if I can add my database to the cloud for safe storage rather than my disk.
+- I want to see if I can further customize my models accuracy by introducing some of my own dataset of cars in my area.
+This will be time consuming as I will have to annotate every picture like I did for my time-management project but if I have the time I will.

 # HELPFUL SOURCES
 https://encord.com/blog/yolo-object-detection-guide/